Jim Marshall (photographer)

 James Joseph Marshall (February 3, 1936 – March 24, 2010) was an American photographer and photojournalist who photographed musicians of the 1960s and 1970s.
-Earning the trust of his subjects, he had extended access to his subjects both on and off-stage.
-Marshall was the official photographer for the Beatles' final concert in San Francisco's Candlestick Park, and he was head-photographer at Woodstock.
+Earning the trust of his subjects, he had extended access to them both on and off-stage.
+Marshall was the official photographer for the Beatles' final concert in San Francisco's Candlestick Park, and he was head photographer at Woodstock.

 Early life

-Marshall was born on February 3, 1936 in Chicago, Illinois, to Assyrian parents from Iran.
+Marshall was born on February 3, 1936, in Chicago, Illinois, to Assyrian parents from Iran.
 His family moved to San Francisco, California, when he was two years old, but soon after that, his father left Marshall and his mother.
 While still in high school, Marshall purchased his first camera and began documenting musicians and artists in San Francisco.

 After serving several years in the United States Air Force, he returned and moved to New York for two years.

 Career

 Marshall was hired by Atlantic Records and Columbia Records to photograph their musical artists.
 His photos appeared on the covers of over 500 albums and more were published in Rolling Stone.
 He photographed Jimi Hendrix setting his guitar on fire at the Monterey Pop Festival, and Johnny Cash at San Quentin.

 His candid photos of 1960s and 1970s musicians, taken both on stage and off, were possible because of the access they allowed him.
 His pictures of Neil Young, Janis Joplin, Bob Dylan, Jim Morrison, the Allman Brothers, The Who, Led Zeppelin, the Grateful Dead, the Jefferson Airplane, Guns N' Roses, Santana and the Beatles "helped define their subjects as well as rock 'n' roll photography itself."
 Marshall also photographed jazz musicians such as Thelonious Monk, John Coltrane, and Miles Davis.

 Annie Leibovitz said he was "the rock 'n' roll photographer."
 His work was included in the Annie Leibovitz edited book, Shooting Stars: the Rolling Stones Book of Portraits (Straight Arrow Press, 1973), alongside photographers Herb Greene, Baron Wolman, Annie Leibovitz, Nevis Cameron, Ed Caraeff, David Gahr, Bob Seidemann, Barry Feinstein, Ethan Russell, and others.

 Other photographic assignments included shooting the Indianapolis 500 in 2005 for Autoweek and the 2007 introduction of the Nissan GT-R.

+An exhibition of Jim Marshall's photographs went on show at the Rebecca Hossack Gallery in London in January 2020, continuing at the Royal Albert Hall in February and March that year.